ctyeh0625/restaurant-project/README.md

 # Restaurant List

-Resturant List is an application based on Node.js, Express.
+Restaurant List is an application based on Node.js, Express.
 You're able to search your favorite resturants.
 The list also provides useful information from basic information to contact.

 ## Prerequisites